skip to Main Content

 Christi Cuellar Lotz, Director of Development

 As Director of Development for Ballet Austin, Christi is responsible for overseeing all contributed revenue for the organization.
-She joined Ballet Austin in 2008 and prior to that, Christi was the Development Director at St. Gabriel’s Catholic School, and managed the completion of a $5 million capital campaign.
-She holds a Bachelor’s Degree in Mechanical Engineering, a Master’s in Business Administration and a Bachelor of Arts in Music, all from the University of Texas at Austin.
-After her first undergraduate degree, Christi worked as a Process Engineer for Procter & Gamble, and following her graduate degree, was a Senior Consultant for Deloitte.
+She joined Ballet Austin in 2008.
+Prior to that, Christi was the Development Director at St. Gabriel’s Catholic School, managing the completion of a $5 million capital campaign.
+She holds a Bachelor’s Degree in Mechanical Engineering, a Master’s Degree in Business Administration and a Bachelor of Arts degree in Music, all from The University of Texas at Austin.
+After her first undergraduate degree, Christi worked as a Process Engineer for Procter & Gamble and, following her graduate degree, was a Senior Consultant for Deloitte.
 Upon completion of her final degree in music, Christi worked for Texas Performing Arts in Development.
 In 2013, Christi obtained the designation of Certified Fund Raising Executive (CFRE).
 She is a 2009 graduate of Leadership Austin’s Essentials Class and is an active member of the Association of Fundraising Professionals, having chaired the 2013 Philanthropy Day Awards Luncheon.

 Brooke Holmes, Associate Director of Individual Giving

 Brooke Holmes joined Ballet Austin in 2004.
-As senior development manager, Brooke works with individual giving and stewardship and is the staff support for the Ballet Austin Foundation including all aspects of cultivation, solicitation and stewardship.
-Brooke also oversees the development administrator and database functionality for the development department.
+As the Associate Director of Individual Giving, Brooke works with individual giving and stewardship and is the staff support for the Ballet Austin Foundation including all aspects of cultivation, solicitation and stewardship.
+Brooke also oversees the Development Administrator and database functionality for the development department.

 Maria Murphy-Mayberry, Senior Development Manager

-Maria joined Ballet Austin in 2013 and currently serves as the senior development manager for the organization.
+Maria joined Ballet Austin in 2013 and currently serves as the Senior Development Manager for the organization.
 In this role, she manages the writing process for all grants, soliciting information and data from all Ballet Austin departments to prepare accurate and effective funding proposals and reports.
 She also assists with program design and evaluation, researches potential new funding opportunities, maintains contact with foundation and government funders, and manages the timely submission of all funding proposals and reports.
-Prior to her current position, Maria served as Ballet Austin’s community education associate from 2013-2016 and as the organization’s grants writer from 2014-2016.
-Maria is a native Austinite and holds a Master of Science in Arts Administration from Drexel University and a Bachelor of Arts with a focus in Dance from Bennington College.
+Prior to her current position, Maria served as Ballet Austin’s Community Education Associate from 2013-2016 and as the organization’s Grants Writer from 2014-2016.
+Maria is a native Austinite and holds a Master of Science in Arts Administration degree from Drexel University and a Bachelor of Arts degree with a focus in Dance from Bennington College.

 Miranda Cave, Grants & Institutional Giving Associate

 Miranda Cave joined Ballet Austin in 2022 as the Development Department’s Grants & Institutional Giving Associate.
 Miranda is excited to serve the mission of Ballet Austin in this role by growing support for the organization’s innovative and diverse programs through grant writing, grants management and the stewardship of institutional donors and partners.
-Prior to Ballet Austin, Miranda held associate and leadership positions in non-profit development and enterprise IT account management, with extensive experience in grant writing, program evaluation and strategic communications.
-She is from the Central Texas area and holds a BA in Government from The University of Texas at Austin.
+Prior to Ballet Austin, Miranda held associate and leadership positions in nonprofit development and enterprise IT account management, with extensive experience in grant writing, program evaluation, and strategic communications.
+She is from the Central Texas area and holds a Bachelor of Arts degree in Government from The University of Texas at Austin.

 Claire Coker, Development Administrator